-The Division of Pediatric Gastroenterology provides consultative services and treatment for the full range of children's digestive and nutritional diseases.
+The Division of Pediatric Gastroenterology and Hepatology provides consultative services and treatment for the full range of children's digestive and nutritional diseases.

 Studies continue pursuing a detailed understanding of the mechanisms underlying gene transcription in the intestine and on the developmental regulation of bile acid transporters in the liver.
 Work focuses on the gene responsible for cystic fibrosis (CFTR), on the mechanisms responsible for transporting bile salts from the intestine back to the liver, and on development of transport mechanisms responsible for jaundice in infants and children.
 Molecular and cellular biological techniques are being used to understand the mechanisms underlying liver development and cholestatic liver disease.